secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO Description where to get SCC and how to validate

-### Location of publication

-The needed Secure Crypto Config files should be published at an official Github repository.
-There all current versions will be provided during the interval of the Publication phase (see {{process}}).
-Additionally all previously published files are still stored at this location even if new versions are published.

 ### Integrity

-- [ ] TODO Who should sign?
-- [ ] TODO Where to keep private key?
-- Several operating systems provide certificate or key stores
-- (.pfx or .p12) and .jks* (created by the Java keytool) are files containing your public/private keypair (PKCS 12 defines an archive file format for storing many cryptography objects as a single file.
-It is commonly used to bundle a private key )

 To be able to guarantee integrity of the file it must be provided with an signature.
 After fetching the Secure Crypto Config files the validity of the signature must be checked by the user to circumvent the danger of getting a tampered version of the files.